kim-marcel/list-demo/README.md

 - add session expired error notification
 - make alert in list-view removeable
 - use structured property in user for list (API)
+- 'greet' user with his name (Welcome back ..., here is your list:)

 Important:
 - add ability to "star"/ pin a list entry
-- add settings, where user can change name, password and email
+- expand user-object in api (add name, surname, ...)
+- add error-handling (display errors in the ui like e.g. 'password wrong' probably by using toasts)

 Very Important:
-- add email-verification when new sign-up with email
+- add email-verification when new sign-up with email (verfification in front- and backend)
 - add possibility to reset password when forgotten
+- add settings for users that use social-sign-in